Although the TFSA contribution limit was reduced by nearly half this year, it doesn’t mean you shouldn’t consider having this type of savings vehicle.

 With an RRSP, you need to have earned income in order to get contribution room.
 And the more money you earn, the more contribution room you get up to a certain maximum each year ($25,730 in 2016).

 With a TFSA, you get additional contribution room even if you don’t have an income.
 You also get the same amount of additional contribution room each year as every other Canadian over the age of 18.
+You can determine your personal TFSA limit with our handy calculator.

 5. You expect to be in a higher tax bracket in retirement